 As a REALTOR, I have seen many clients feel the same burden when packing to move and going through their homes.
-Sometimes, I’ve seen family members go through the homes of their late relatives and get rid of everything.
+Many times, I’ve seen family members go through the homes of their late relatives and get rid of EVERYTHING.
 We spend our adult lives accumulating items but for what reason?
 We have collections of things, items that have been passed down through families, HUGE pantries of food stuff.
 These items become a burden as we need larger homes to put them in, more garages, a storage shed, a storage unit and etc. There is incredible freedom in not having lots of things.
 I have found that I am able to keep my cost of living low and have the flexibility and financial freedom to do lots of things.
 I am able to save more and live simply.
 And most importantly, I have learned to enjoy the little pleasures in life.